TrueManOfCulture/API_Scrapper/README.md

 1. Using API testing tools like Insomnia or Postman when running the server send a GET request to localhost:8000/aptoide?package_name=com.facebook.katana

-example of package names you can try : com.facebook.katana

 ### Example Package Names

 - com.whatsapp